fonttools/fontspector/INSTALLATION.md

   - Choose `x86_64-pc-windows-gnu` if you're on Windows.
   - Choose `x86_64-unknown-linux-gnu` on Linux.

 Once you have downloaded the archive, unpack it.
 It should contain a single file.
 Place this anywhere in your path.
-(On Mac and Linux you might want to put it into `/usr/local/bin/`, or `~/bin` if you have that in your path.
-In Windows, you could put it in `C:\Users\Yourname\AppData\Local\Programs`)
+- On Mac and Linux you might want to put it into `/usr/local/bin/`, or `~/bin` if you have that in your path.
+You can find what locations are in your path with the terminal command `echo $PATH`.
+This is a list of locations separated by colons.
+- On Mac, if you see `/usr/local/bin/` in the path list, you can use `open /usr/local/bin/` to open this folder in Finder, and then you can drag and drop the executable file into it.
+- On Windows, you could put it in `C:\Users\Yourname\AppData\Local\Programs`.

 - Altenatively, you can download _and_ install with `cargo-binstall fontspector`.
 If you don't have `cargo-binstall`, you need to install it first:
   - `brew install cargo-binstall` on macOS Homebrew